-Where accurate classification is a prequisite for any protein classifaction experiment, feature importance is perhaps more interesting than simply comparing different algorithms to see which classifier performs best as it is important to understand the nuances of each protein in biological terms i.e why they belong to that family.
+Feature importance is perhaps more interesting than simply comparing different algorithms to see which classifier performs best.
+The next question is why they belong to that family.
 It has to be noted however that any classification and feature extraction of random forests are only relative to the training sets used.
-A protein is suspected to belong to a family then the positive dataset is not so much of a problem, but the negative dataset equally important.
-Therefore negative training sets should be devised and randomly selected to represent background frequencies of any of the features used as input into the training process.
+Random Forest is a discriminative classifier and as such the negative dataset is just as important as the positive dataset, and should be taken into account when interpreting the results.
+Negative training set, and so negative training sets should be devised and randomly selected to represent background frequencies of any functional groups.

 A comparison of the feature importance between the frequency of amino acids and the entire feature set in the transmembrane proteins is shown in Fig. 3.
-The frequency of phenylene denoted by FH (Helix Positions), closely followed by molecular weight were found to be the two most important features for classifying the dataset as measured by the Gini index.
+The frequency of phenylalanine found in FH (Helix Positions), closely followed by molecular weight were found to be the two most important features for classifying the dataset as measured by the Gini index.